 • Production Capacity and Viability

-All applicants must be available between November 5th and November 25th, 2018 for rehearsals and performance dates.
+All applicants must be available between October 28th and November 23rd, 2019 for rehearsals and performances.

 *Native Earth Performing Arts uses the term Indigenous to encompass the First Nations, Métis, and Inuit of Turtle Island (North America).
 We also include Indigenous peoples from other regions including Latin America, Australia, New Zealand, and Greenland.